 Trotting behind the royal guards, they weaved in and out through buildings, crossed bridges, and finally arrived at the foothold of the castle.
-The castle was a beautiful pearly white that glimmered underneath the rays of the sun.
-The dazzling white castle made it difficult for people to lay their eyes on it because it was too bright.
-Only on cloudy days was it easier to take a glimpse of the proud standing castle that towered over the city.
+The castle was a beautiful pearly white glimmering underneath the sun’s rays.
+But unfortunately, the dazzling white castle made it difficult for people to focus on it because it was too bright.
+Only on cloudy days was it easier to glimpse the proud standing castle that towered over the city.

-The crystal clear waters of Lake Jewels sparkled vibrantly light blue as it reflected the sky.
+The crystal clear waters of Lake Jewels sparkled vibrantly light blue as they reflected the sky.
 Small luxurious boats floated leisurely around the lake as nobles took their daily pleasures.
-The cheerful laughs of the adult and children playing in the lake could be heard loudly as Zero was passing by.
-He stared enviously, for he too wanted to take a cool dip on this hot summer day.
-Having a black feathery fur coat didn’t make it any better either.
+The cheerful laughs of the adults and children playing in the lake could be heard loudly as Zero passed by.
+He stared enviously, for he, too, wanted to take a cool dip on this hot summer day.
+But, of course, having a black feathery fur coat didn’t make it any better either.

-Zero was actually starting to feel slightly uncomfortable, even though he could withstand heat.
-Maybe it was all in his mind due to the beating sun that was actually making him feel uncomfortable or it was possibly meeting the king himself.
+Zero was starting to feel slightly uncomfortable, even though he could withstand heat.
+Maybe it was all in his mind due to the beating sun making him uncomfortable, or it was possibly meeting the King himself.

 It’s just a game.
 Zero reminded himself.
 What was there to be antsy about?

-After crossing the bridge, walking through the small island, and finally through the winding path up the steep mountain like hill, they arrived at the gates of the castle.
-With loud grinding sounds of metal against metal, the gates opened up for them to enter.
+After crossing the bridge, walking through the small island, and finally, through the winding path up the steep mountain-like hill, they arrived at the castle gates.
+The gates opened up with loud grinding sounds of metal against metal for them to enter.

-The king leaned forward as he watched with interest.
-The king had never seen such a creature like Zero before and it fascinated him.
+The King leaned forward as he watched with interest.
+The King had never seen a creature like Zero, which fascinated him.
 Both Zero and Agnis stopped at a distance away from the King and the Queen.
 Agnis bowed elegantly, while Zero nodded his head.
-In his Origin form, he did not know if he should go on both his hind legs and bow like a human or give him a deep grovel like bow.
-Both thoughts did not agree with him and instead he gave him a short nod with his long neck.
+In his Origin form, he did not know if he should go on his hind legs and bow like a human or give him a deep grovel-like bow.
+Both thoughts did not agree with him; instead, he gave him a short nod with his long neck.

-For a moment, Zero thought the king would topple out of his chair from leaning towards them so much.
+Zero thought the King would topple out of his chair for a moment from leaning towards them so much.

-“You are humble and you put your companions first.
+“You are humble, and you put your companions first.
 I like that.”
-The king replied.
+The King replied.
 “For all the Adventurers who helped in the suppression of the rampage of Lilith, they would be handsomely rewarded.
-I am sad to hear that she was once our past famed hero.
+But, on the other hand, I am sad to hear that she was once our past famed Hero.
 To see the legends come back to haunt us in the most unexpected ways was truly shocking.”
 The King sat back, his voice slightly wavering.

 “I hope you don’t mind if I speak out of turn.”

-Zero understood, but at the same time he was baffled by what he was hearing.
-The citizens all saw the illusion magic display of the movie.
+Zero understood, but at the same time, he was baffled by what he was hearing.
+The citizens all saw the illusion magic display in the movie.
 They knew what had happened to Lilith and how she ended up in such a way.
-He took pity on the great hero that fell and was turned into a monster, but the destruction that she caused and the lives that she has took were engraved in the minds of the citizens more than the past hero that she was.
+He took pity on the great Hero who fell and became a monster.

 “It does not matter what she has done in the past anymore.
 The recent rampage has affected the lives of many.
 It is difficult to erase such a disaster from the minds of the citizens in one day.
 Only time will tell and heal the wounds.
 The honor of Lilith is not what I have called you here for.”

-Zero did not go any further with the argument He did not want to make an enemy out of one of the highest ranking NPCs in the world right this moment.
-Instead he silently listened.
+Zero did not go any further with the argument; He did not want to make an enemy out of one of the world’s highest-ranking NPCs right now.
+So instead, he silently listened.

-“Like the others Adventurers that had come before you, they were all brought here to be given a reward for their dedication and help to this Kingdom.
-The leaders of Hercules guild and Grand Legion had been summoned before you.
+“Like the other Adventurers that had come before you, they were all rewarded for their dedication to this Kingdom.
+Likewise, the leaders of Hercules guild and Grand Legion had been summoned before you.
 They have received their rewards and have already left.”
-The king stood up.
-“For your dedication and service to the Kingdom I award you this weapon.
-It has been personally crafted by the best blacksmith of the kingdom, and is designed to be worn on your hands.”
+The King stood up.
+“For your dedication and service to the Kingdom, I award you this weapon.
+It has been crafted by the best blacksmith of the Kingdom.”

-A man comes from the left side of the king holding a pair of claw like weapons.
+A man comes from the King’s left side, holding a pair of claw-like weapons.
 It was completely black with gold designs on the weapon.
 The man walked up towards Zero and handed him the claw weapons in hand.
-Zero gratefully picked it up with glee and slipped it on his hands.
+Zero gratefully picked it up with glee and slipped it into his hands.
 It twinkled like radiant stars.
-The man quickly inched away nervously when Zero was picking up the claw weapon.
+The man quickly inched away nervously when Zero picked up the claw weapon.